Stewardship & Advisors

 Trevor Mervyn | Co-Steward

-Trevor is a father, ritualist, storyteller, and vision fast guide whose midlife descent at 39 opened him to a deeper life shaped by ritual, myth, grief, and reverence.
+Trevor is a father, ritualist, storyteller, and wilderness fast guide whose midlife descent at 39 opened him to a deeper life shaped by ritual, myth, grief, and reverence.
 Since 2021 he has been hosting culture-tending gatherings in the qathet, BC region—from Medicine Story nights and Grief Rituals to Ancestor Feasts and welcoming visiting storytellers.
-Trained through the School of Lost Borders, Orphan Wisdom School, and multiple mentors in ritual leadership, dreamwork, and council, he completed an 18-month initiation culminating in a four-day vision fast.
-Guided by a devotion to the mysteries and the more-than-human world, Trevor’s lineage threads back through Canada, England, Ireland, Scotland, and Germany.
+Trained through the School of Lost Borders, Orphan Wisdom School, and multiple mentors in ritual leadership, storytelling, dreamwork, and council, Trevor is guided by a devotion to the mysteries and the more-than-human world.
+Trevor’s lineage threads back through Canada, England, Ireland, Scotland, and Germany.

 Contact: trevor@cascadiamensconference.com